mapbender/owsproxy3/README.md

 # OWS Proxy

-Secure communicate remote hosts through themselves.
+ Can be used to relay requests and results form clients to servers that are otherwise not directly accessible to the client.

 ## Features

 * [Significates](CONTRIBUTING.md#signing-urls) base of external URL
-* Prohibit to communicate not signifiert URL's
+* Prohibits to communicate with not verified URL's
 * Allows to use server proxies
-* Let OpenLayer2 communicates external WMS Servers through OwsProxy
+* Let OpenLayers2 communicate with external WMS servers through OwsProxy
-* Uses a HTTP proxy itself to work in tightly secured environments
+* Uses a HTTP proxy to work in tightly secured environments
 * Logs proxy calls for billing

 ## Configuration